oracle/graal/README.md

 ## Related Repositories

-GraalVM allows running of following languages which are being developed and tested in related repositories with GraalVM core to run on top of it using Truffle and the GraalVM compiler.
+GraalVM allows running of following languages which are being developed and tested in related repositories with GraalVM core to run on top of it using the Truffle framework and the GraalVM compiler.
 These are:
 * [GraalJS](https://github.com/graalvm/graaljs) - JavaScript (ECMAScript 2019 compatible) and Node.js 10.16.3
 * [FastR](https://github.com/oracle/fastr) - R Language 3.6.1
 * [GraalPython](https://github.com/graalvm/graalpython) - Python 3.7